Visit Cuba

 Attend rehearsal and/or performance of the Ballet Nacional de Cuba and/or a contemporary concert dance company.

-Explore a diversity of socioeconomic conditions, effects of tourism, landscapes and language of class and race through numerous activities in both urban and rural settings.
-Activities may include: walking tours of Havana, horseback tour of a rural community, a sample of village life in Viñales.
+Explore a diversity of socioeconomic conditions, effects of tourism, landscapes, and language of class and race through numerous activities in both urban and rural settings.
+Activities may include walking tours of Havana, a horseback tour of a rural community, and a sample of village life in Viñales.

-To express your interest in the 2019 trip, contact Emily Daughtridge, Associate Professor of Dance Studies.
+To express your interest next trip, contact Emily Daughtridge, Professor of Dance Studies.

 Participants’ reflections: